 A reader wrote to me the other day asking for my advice about pricing one of his paintings.
 I thought I would use this as a chance to put together a post about how to price your art to help anyone else having the same struggle.
+I cover:

-What Determines The Price You Can Charge
+What Determines the Price You Can Charge

 The price you can charge for your art is really just whatever you can get someone to pay for it.
 This usually comes down to: